 (dis)agree, coincide, compare, comply, deal

 At one time schools taught students that no sentence should end with a preposition.
 This rule is linked with Latin grammar, and while many features of Latin have found their way into English, following this particular grammatical rule might result in confused or difficult phrase patterns.
-Because the goal of writing is to effectively explain ideas, it is appropriate to conclude a sentence with a preposition if the alternative would cause misunderstanding or ss too formal.
+Because the goal of writing is to effectively explain ideas, it is appropriate to conclude a sentence with a preposition if the alternative would cause misunderstanding or seems too formal.

-Answer: There are about 150 prepositions in the English language.
+There are about 150 prepositions in the English language.
 These include single-word prepositions like "in," "on," and "through," as well as compound prepositions like "because of" and "in spite of."

-Answer: A prepositional phrase is a collection of words that includes a preposition, its object (which might be a noun, pronoun, or noun phrase), and any modifiers to that object.
+A prepositional phrase is a collection of words that includes a preposition, its object (which might be a noun, pronoun, or noun phrase), and any modifiers to that object.

 CBSE Schools In Popular Cities